futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * Support Catalog management by DDLs, i.e., create, update, and delete databasse and tables
 * Support secondary indexes
 * Support select with column projection and predication pushdown.
 Aggregation pushdown could be implemented in later versions.
-* Support insert, update, delete, and simple joins
+* Support insert, update, delete, truncate, and simple joins
 * Allow users to submit queries using PG libpq interface.
 JDBC and ODBC drivers could be provided in later versions.

 # System Design Proposal